Christian students between the ages of 14 and 18 with basic proficiency in their primary instrument and the ability to read simple chord charts.

 PLEASE NOTE: Unfortunately, we are unable to accommodate any early arrival and early/late departure for any camp students.
 Please adjust your schedule accordingly.

-Please email Event Services with your student's flight information and cell phone number (if applicable) by June 3, 2013 to confirm shuttle service.
+Please e-mail Event Services with your student's flight information and cell phone number (if applicable) by the registration deadline to confirm shuttle service.

 All worship camp sessions will take place in the Dixon Ministry Center, one of the largest and best-equipped music facilities of any Christian university in the United States.